Behavioral Communities and the Atomic Structure of Networks: Distinguishing Homophily from Coordination

 In words, the statistic $R$ is the sum of the correlations between adoption and on-neighbor shares conditional on nodes' on-neighbor shares being above and below $q$.

-The idea of the formal test is to examine the joint statistic $({T},{R})$.
+The idea of the formal test is to examine the joint statistic $({T},{R})$ (where $T$ is as defined in the paper).
 If there is no coordination, and also no homophily in characteristics correlated with adoption, then for all $q$ ${T}(q)$ should be large while ${R}(q)$ should be small.
-If there is no coordination, but there is homophily in characteristics correlated with adoption, then for all $q$ $\hat{R}(q)$ should be large.
-Only pure coordination should make it possible to find a $q$ such that ${T}(q)$ and ${R}(q)$ are both small.
+If there is no coordination, but there is homophily in characteristics correlated with adoption, then for all $q$ ${R}(q)$ should be large.
+Only coordination leads to a $q$ such that ${T}(q)$ and ${R}(q)$ are both small.
 This suggests the following procedure:

-First estimate $q$ by minimizing ${H}(q)=F({T}(q),{R}(q))$ for some function $H$ which is increasing in both ${T}$ and ${R}$.
-Second, assuming some functional form for the linking probabilities (as a decreasing function of $|\theta_i -\theta_j|$) and adoption probabilities (as an increasing function of $\theta_i$), use maximum likelihood estimation to estimate the parameters of these functions along with the values $\theta_i$.
+First estimate $q$ by minimizing ${H}(q)=F({T}(q),{R}(q))$ for a function $H$ which is increasing in ${T}$ and ${R}$.
+Second, assuming some model for the linking probabilities (as a decreasing function of some measure of the distance between $\theta_i $ and $\theta_j$) and adoption probabilities (as an increasing function of $\theta_i$), use maximum likelihood estimation to estimate the parameters of this model along with the values $\theta_i$.
 Third, compare the minimized value ${H}(\hat{q})$ to the distribution of ${H}$ generated by the maximum likelihood estimates (this may have to be bootstrapped depending on the functional form assumptions) to obtain a p-value.

 One could also fit a hybrid model in which one simultaneously estimates the latent space of $\theta_i$'s and the $q$'s as a function of that space.
-The idea would be that instead of simply choosing a best fit $q(X_i)$ function as we discussed above, one could fit a function of the form $q(X_i,\theta_i)$ together with the assignment of $\theta_i$'s based on the network and observed behaviors.
-This would be a variaiton on the approach of \cite{goldsmith-pinkhami2013} (see also \cite{jackson2013,goldsmith-pinkhami2013b}) adapted to our setting.
+The idea would be that instead of simply choosing a best fit $q(X_i)$ function as we discussed in the paper, one could fit a function of the form $q(X_i,\theta_i)$ together with the assignment of $\theta_i$'s based on the network and observed behaviors.
+This would be a variation on the approach of \cite{goldsmith-pinkhami2013} (see also \cite{jackson2013,goldsmith-pinkhami2013b}) adapted to our setting.